Earn a Master's Degree in English at the University of Minnesota Duluth

 Students are active contributors to the discipline, presenting papers at national conferences and publishing articles in academic journals.
 Recent graduates have gone on to Ph.D. programs at Georgetown, University of Nebraska Lincoln, Marquette, and UW-Madison.
 Others teach English at the secondary and post-secondary level, or pursue careers in fields such as publishing and professional writing

-Teaching-Assistanship appointments typically provide, in addition to salary, a 90% reduction in tuition.
-(GTA's receive training in workshops and other forums.)
+Applicants to the English MA Program have the option to apply for a Graduate Teaching Assistanship appointment, typically provide, in addition to salary, a 90% reduction in tuition.
 Assistantship positions are awarded on a competitive basis in the fall.

-To apply, include the Application for Graduate Assistantship form in your online materials submitted via the "ApplyYourself" Application System for Graduate School.
+To apply, include the Application for Graduate Assistantship form in your online materials submitted via the online application system "ApplyYourself."
 For more information contact Dr. Chongwon Park at firstname.lastname@example.org or (218) 726-8242.

-Tuition waivers and cash stipend awards are available on a competitive basis.
-For details contact the UMD Graduate School at email@example.com, or the English MA Director of Graduate Studies, Professor Craig Stroupe, at firstname.lastname@example.org (218) 726-6249
+Tuition waivers and cash-stipend awards are available on a competitive basis.
+For details contact the UMD Graduate School at email@example.com, or the English MA Director of Graduate Studies, Professor Craig Stroupe, Director of Graduate Studies at firstname.lastname@example.org, or (218) 726-6249.

 How to apply